 These lovely, thorny shrubs actually flower before – or at the same time – as they produce leaves, and all buds bloom on old wood.

-Suitable for cultivation in USDA Hardiness Zones 4-9, these attractive plants are one of spring’s earliest harbingers.
+Suitable for cultivation in USDA Hardiness Zones 4 to 9, these attractive plants are one of spring’s earliest harbingers.

 Are you ready to grow one or more of these beauties in your own yard?
 Let’s get started!